cferdinandi/adventure/content/rules.md

 Each game needs a *Guide* to run the game.

 This person is generally not a player themselves.
-They introduce the problem, guide players through encounters, and introduce challenges and optional encounters in response to player actions.
+They introduce the problem, guide players through encounters, and introduce challenges in response to player actions.

 As the *Guide*, its your job to keep the pacing, action, and suspense at the right level for the skills and age-level of your players.